doesitscript/PSPesterDashboardKickstarter/README.md

 This project makes use of [ReportUnit](http://reportunit.relevantcodes.com/) for reading the NUnit Spec XML from Pester & HTML generation.
 It is included in the bin folder and is called during script execution.

-* I have found that this runs best with Internet Explorer or Edge. **The reports will not display without ActiveX**

 ###  In 5 Second, Get-Results
-Option 1: Clone/Download and open OperationalReports\Index.html in IE or Edge.
+Option 1: Clone/Download and open OperationalReports\Index.html in your favorite browswer.
 Profit.
-**Enable ActiveX!!**

 ### Have More Time?
 Option 2: Step through the controller script.